sabato-nocera/sabato-nocera.github.io/_pages/publications.md

 @inproceedings{Bifolco:Ease:2024,
-author = {Bifolco, Daniele and Nocera, Sabato and Romano, Simone and Di Penta, Massimiliano and Francese, Rita and Scanniello, Giuseppe}, title = {On the Accuracy of GitHub's Dependency Graph}, year = {2024}, publisher = {Association for Computing Machinery}, address = {New York, NY, USA},
+author = {Bifolco, Daniele and Nocera, Sabato and Romano, Simone and Di Penta, Massimiliano and Francese, Rita and Scanniello, Giuseppe}, title = {On the Accuracy of GitHub's Dependency Graph}, booktitle = {Proceedings of the 28th International Conference on Evaluation and Assessment in Software Engineering}, year = {2024}, publisher = {Association for Computing Machinery}, address = {New York, NY, USA},